-Home Ā» Recipes Ā» Dessert Ā» Brownies & Bars Ā» Vegan Quinoa Flour Tahini Brownies
+Home Ā» Recipes Ā» Vegan Quinoa Flour Tahini Brownies

 Vegan Quinoa Flour Tahini Brownies

-Healthy tahini brownies made with quinoa flour.
-These brownies are soft and gooey, but also packed with good-for-you ingredients.
-Gluten-free & vegan too!
+Easy tahini brownies made with quinoa flour.
+These brownies are soft and gooey and made with simple ingredients.
+Gluten-free and vegan too!

 For the past week, I've been feeling a little under the weather, so haven't been my usual, cheery self.
 I've been drinking lots of tea, eating lots of soup and baking.